-The Planning Board has reviewed applicant's proposed revision to the consideration above.
-However, at this stage of review, the Planning Board is unable determine if the proposed dedication of public parkland and public recreational facilities are sufficient.
-Therefore, the Planning Board finds that this consideration shall remain unchanged and carried forward.
+Staff has reviewed applicant's proposed revision to the consideration above.
+However, at this stage of review, staff is unable determine if the proposed dedication of public parkland and public recreational facilities are sufficient.
+Therefore, staff recommends that this consideration remain unchanged and carried forward.
 Consideration 2 will be further reviewed at the time of CDP, PPS and SDP.
-At that time, it will be determined whether the specified public parkland and public recreational facilities are sufficient or insufficient to satisfactorily meet the recreational needs of this community and whether the inclusion of a tennis court(s) is appropriate.
+At that time staff will determine whether the specified public parkland and public recreational facilities are sufficient or insufficient to satisfactorily meet the recreational needs of this community and whether the inclusion of a tennis court(s) is appropriate.
+Staff recommends disapproval of this amendment.